cosmastech/php-statsd-client-adapter/README.md

 ## Gotchas
 1. Only increment/decrement on PHPLeague's implementation allow for including the sample rate.
 If you are using a sample rate with other calls, their sample rate will not be included as part of the stat.
 2. There are `histogram()` and `distribution()` methods on `LeagueStatsDClientAdapter`, but they only raise a PHP error and are no-op.

+## Adapters
+### InMemoryClientAdapter
+This adapter simply records your stats in an object in memory.
+This is best served as a way to verify stats are recorded in your unit tests.

+See [examples/in_memory.php](examples/in_memory.php) for you might implement this.